warkiz/IndicatorSeekBar/README.md

 ```Java
 indicatorSeekBar.setCustomIndicator(R.layout.custom_indicator_blue);
 ```
+Attention: if want to show the custom indicator with a progress text when seeking , the indicator view should have a TextView which id is `isb_progress`.

 ### 3.11 custom indicator's top content view
 When the indicator type is `ROUNDED_CORNERS` or `SQUARE_CORNERS` , you can set a custom indicator top content view.